Life Insurance with a Felony.

 We at IBUSA like to ask many of the same questions the most life insurance carriers ask so that we can better understand your situation and help guide you towards the carrier that will give you the best opportunity for success.

-What kind of information will the insurance companies ask me or be interested in regarding my criminal record?
+What kind of information about my criminal record will the insurance companies ask me or be interested in?

 Insurance companies may ask about your criminal record when you apply for an insurance policy because they use various factors to assess the risk of insuring you and to determine your premium.